2023–2024 El Niño event: Meteorological progression

 During an El Niño event, the east–west trade winds die, generating warmer air temperatures in the eastern and central parts of the tropical Pacific.
 Warmer temperatures lead to warming ocean surface temperatures, leading to heavier rainfall and flooding in the eastern Pacific.
 Since there are no trade winds, the necessary rains do not form in the western Pacific, generating droughts in Asia and Oceania.
 The phenomenon has a recurrence of between 2 and 7 years, and can last from 9 to 12 months.

 The combination of El Niño and above-normal temperatures in the Atlantic Major Development Region (MDR) tends to favor increased hurricane activity in the eastern Pacific.

 At the beginning of the year, it was considered that the climatic conditions of the first quarter of 2023 pointed to the occurrence of a strong El Niño event, similar to those that occurred in 1982, 1997, and 2015.
 In mid-January 2023, weather forecasts regarding the probable occurrence of the El Niño phenomenon in 2023 and 2024 were published in various media.
-Given that Earth's average temperature has already increased by 1.2 °C since pre-industrial times, a large enough El Niño event in 2023-2024 could even push the planet, temporarily, into warming greater than 1.5 °C.
+Given that Earth's average temperature has already increased by 1.2 °C since pre-industrial times, a large enough El Niño event in 2023–2024 could even push the planet, temporarily, into warming greater than 1.5 °C.

 Timeline

-June 2023

-On June 8, the National Oceanic and Atmospheric Administration (NOAA) of the United States confirmed the presence of El Niño.
+On 8 June, the National Oceanic and Atmospheric Administration (NOAA) of the United States confirmed the presence of El Niño.
+4 July was declared the start date of the 2023–2024 El Niño event by the World Meteorological Organization (WMO).

-During the month of June 2023 the global surface air temperature was warmer than the corresponding month of any previous year.

-July 2023

-July 4 was declared the start date of the 2023-2024 El Niño event by the World Meteorological Organization (WMO).

-On July 20, the government of India – the main rice exporter in the world – banned the export of non-basmati rice, in order to seek to contain the rise in prices at the domestic level and guarantee its availability in the domestic market in the face of the crisis. geopolitics, the climate crisis and the El Niño event.

-During the month of July 2023 the global surface air temperature was warmer than the corresponding month of any previous year.